Gbolissimo/gbolissimo.github.io/index.md

 ---
 ### About
- Adegbola Gbolahan is a Software Developer who has about five (5) years of experience in Android App Development.
+ Adegbola Gbolahan is a Software Developer with five (5) years of experience in Android App Development.
   He is a graduate of the University of Ibadan, Ibadan and Nigerian Law School, Abuja.
   Having a law background, Adegbola has developed several mobile applications to aid legal education in Nigeria.
   Among them are - High Court of Lagos (Civil Procedure) Rules 2019 App and the Rules of Professional Conduct for Legal Practitioners in Nigeria 2007 App.